Ludtson/Final_Project/README.md

 **To see a completed example, view the `FINAL_PROJ_1.o400178` in the "/Completed_Example_Job" directory.**

 This demonstrates the typical results produced by the CPR_Genome_Process.sh script Additionally, at the bottom it is clear that `1 bin` was produced (see below).
-Finally, view the final output of the script in the `Final_Project/Data_Files/Plot1.CheckMrun/` directory.
+Finally, view the final output of the script in the `/Final_Project/Data_Files/Plot1.CheckMrun` directory.
 There is a file `Bacteria.ms` which contains information about the genome bin assessed.
 ```
 Bin 1 (5888915 bases in 293 contigs) was saved to: Plot1.contigs.fasta.metabat-bins12/bin.1.fa
 [00:00:01] 97.50% (5888915 bases) of large (>=2500) and 0.00% (0 bases) of small (<2500) contigs were binned.
 1 bins (5888915 bases in total) formed.
 Finished metabat2
 ```
-This is expected behavior as we provided a FastQ file containing only 1 genome.
+This is expected behavior as we provided a FASTQ file containing only 1 genome.

 ### Future Tests